ucloud/terraform-provider-ucloud/website/docs/r/baremetal_instance.html.markdown

 - `eip_bandwidth` - (Required, ForceNew) Maximum bandwidth to the elastic public network, measured in Mbps (Mega bit per second).
 The ranges for bandwidth are: 1-200 for pay by traffic, 1-800 for pay by bandwidth.
 - `eip_internet_type` - (Required, ForceNew) Type of Elastic IP routes.
 Possible values are: international as international BGP IP and bgp as china mainland BGP IP.
 - `eip_charge_mode` - (Required, ForceNew) Elastic IP charge mode.
 Possible values are raid1, raid0, raid10, raid5 and no_raid.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `rdma_cluster_id` - The RDMA Cluster ID of disk.
+It is mandatory if your disk type is `rssd_data_disk` in `ucloud_disk` resource and must be set to the same value as the bare metal instance to attach to.

 ## Import